tranquillite-007/Ecommerce-Website--using-django-/README.md

 This ecommerce website is designed to provide users with a seamless online shopping experience.
 The website allows users to browse through various products, add them to their cart, and checkout securely.

-**Features**
+# Features

-User registration and login
+- User registration and login
-Product catalog with search functionality
+- Product catalog with search functionality
-Shopping cart and checkout
+- Shopping cart and checkout
-Payment processing using Stripe
+- Admin dashboard for managing products and orders
-Admin dashboard for managing products and orders
+- Easy to use

-**Technologies Used**
+# Technologies Used

-Django: a Python web framework for building web applications
+- Django: a Python web framework for building web applications
-HTML: a markup language used for creating web pages
+- HTML: a markup language used for creating web pages
-CSS: a styling language used for designing the appearance of web pages
+- CSS: a styling language used for designing the appearance of web pages
-JavaScript: a programming language used for creating interactive web experiences
+- JavaScript: a programming language used for creating interactive web experiences
-SQLite3: a lightweight database management system
+- SQLite3: a lightweight database management system

-**Contact**
+## Contact

-If you have any questions, feel free to contact me at sinhaaman655@gmail.com.
+If you have any questions, feel free to contact me at [sinhaaman655@gmail.com](mailto:sinhaaman655@gmail.com).

 Aman Sinha ® sinhaaman655@gmail.com